 The i30N is described by Hyundai as ‘born on the track and designed for driving fun’.

-instead focusing on simple components that add to the thrill of the drive rather than taking away from it.
-For example an automatic transmission is not an option, you only get a six-speed manual transmission gear box, which allows the driver to stay in full control.
+Hyundai has avoided over-complicating the i30N instead focusing on simple components that add to the thrill of the drive rather than taking away from it.
+For example, an automatic transmission is not an option, you only get a six-speed manual transmission gearbox, which allows the driver to stay in full control.

 There’s also a reassuringly circular steering wheel offering responsive and intuitive handling.
-Plus Hyundai have stuck with a manual handbrake, an essential addition for a car designed for the track.
-However that’s not all, they have also kept performance settings refreshing simple allowing them to be individually configured; thus enabling you to soften the suspension whilst still being able to enjoy a more responsive engine.
+Plus Hyundai has stuck with a manual handbrake, an essential addition for a car designed for the track.
+However that’s not all, they have also kept performance settings refreshing simply allowing them to be individually configured; thus enabling you to soften the suspension whilst still being able to enjoy a more responsive engine.

-Where Hyundai have added in sophisticated technological advances they work in harmony with the car.
-For example the advanced electronic damper systems provide outstanding ride quality and handling through corners, enabling the i30N to do things many cars can’t even contemplate.
+Where Hyundai has added in sophisticated technological advances they work in harmony with the car.
+For example, the advanced electronic damper systems provide outstanding ride quality and handling through corners, enabling the i30N to do things many cars can’t even contemplate.

 Inside the i30N there is plenty of head and legroom up front for the driver and passenger.
 Plus as both the i30N and i30N Performance are only available as five-door models you’re rear passengers won’t have a problem piling into the back seats.
 Boot space is adequate but not generous, but then who’s buying a hot hatch for its cavernous boot?

-is punchy and exciting, but not quite to the adrenaline inducing levels of the Honda Civic or the Ford RS.
+The Hyundai i30N is punchy and exciting, but not quite to the adrenaline-inducing levels of the Honda Civic or the Ford RS.
 However what it lacks in pure power it more than makes up in creature comforts and drive experience.
-The eight-inch touchscreen infotainment system has an in built sat nav, with smartphone mirroring compatible with both Apple CarPlay and Android Auto and online connectivity.
+The eight-inch touchscreen infotainment system has an inbuilt sat-nav, with smartphone mirroring compatible with both Apple CarPlay and Android Auto and online connectivity.

 Additional features include the likes of keyless entry, automatic lights and wipers, LED headlights, privacy glass, adaptive cruise control, front and rear parking sensors, rear-view camera and wireless phone charging for added convenience whilst on the go.
 All of this adds practicality in abundance to a car that’s undeniably fun to drive and sure to put a smile on your face.